Southern Europe's lost generation stuck in junk jobs

 The Socialists, expected to lose November 20 general elections after eight years in power, are now campaigning on pledges to crack down on abuse of temporary contracts.

-The center-right opposition People's Party, or PP, poised to win the November vote, says it wants to revive the original labor reform and move Spain toward one type of job contract, such as the one Dolado envisions.
+The centre-right opposition People's Party, or PP, poised to win the November vote, says it wants to revive the original labour reform and move Spain towards one type of job contract, such as the one Dolado envisions.

 But analysts say the PP may also flinch when it comes to cracking down on temporary contracts because they worry the short-term effect will be to put people out of work at a time when joblessness is the top concern of Spanish voters.